dhaneshkk/monadish/README.md

 The rest of your journey will be gaining familiarity with different common monads, and developing an intuition for how to put them to work.

+## This is dumb

+Yeah, I agree.
+I wouldn't really use `Box` for anything.
+But it's a nice, clean way to show what `flatMap` looks like.

+## Think outside the `Box`

+Let's look at some actually useful monads.

 ## Demos